rkfcheung/turtle/README.md

 # turtle

+Here's an updated version of your note in British English, reflecting your decision to recreate `tortue` from scratch with `macroquad` instead of modernising the original `turtle`.
+I've kept it friendly, clear, and tailored for your personal educational focus with your daughter.

-**Note:** This is a fork of the original [`turtle`](https://github.com/sunjay/turtle) repository.
-It appears the original repository is no longer actively maintained.
-I've forked it to ensure that my child can continue to learn and play with Logo in Rust.
-If the original repository becomes active again, I'm happy to re-apply any changes made here. **This fork is primarily for personal educational use and is not intended for publication on crates.io.**
+**Note:** I started with a fork of the original [`turtle`](https://github.com/sunjay/turtle) repository, but since it seems the original isn't being actively maintained, I've decided to build a new one from scratch using `macroquad` instead: [`tortue`](https://github.com/rkfcheung/tortue).
+This fresh start ensures my daughter can keep learning and having fun with Logo in Rust.
+If the original project springs back to life, I'd be chuffed to blend any updates from there into this. **This project is just for our own educational adventures and isn't meant for crates.io publication.**

 [![Crates.io](https://img.shields.io/crates/v/turtle.svg)](https://crates.io/crates/turtle)
 [![Docs.rs](https://docs.rs/turtle/badge.svg)](https://docs.rs/turtle)